influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v0.2/introduction/getting-started-telegraf.md

 ## Results
 Once Telegraf is up and running it'll start collecting data and writing them to the desired output.

-Returning to our sample configuration above, we show what the `cpu` and `mem` data look like in InfluxDB below.
-Note that we used the default configuration settings to get these data.
+Returning to our sample configuration, we show what the `cpu` and `mem` data look like in InfluxDB below.
+Note that we used the default plugin and output configuration settings to get these data.

-* List all measurements in the `telegraf` [database](https://docs.influxdata.com/influxdb/v0.9/concepts/glossary/#database):
+* List all [measurements](https://docs.influxdata.com/influxdb/v0.9/concepts/glossary/#measurement) in the `telegraf` [database](https://docs.influxdata.com/influxdb/v0.9/concepts/glossary/#database):

 ```sh
 > SHOW MEASUREMENTS